gyselroth/balloon/rfc/rfc1-End-To-End_Encryption.md

 This document describes an implementation of a secure client based End-To-End encryption for balloon.
 This document only describes the theory how a possible implementation CAN work and does not specify what exact technology SHALL be used.

-## Concept

-### Keys
+## Public/Private Keys
 The actual encryption is implemented in balloon-client-desktop.
-The server acts as a keyserver and only provides public keys for users.
-Meaning the servers only job is to provide and storing public keys.
+The server acts as a keyserver and only provides keys for users.
+Meaning the servers only job is to provide and store keys.
 Each balloon-client-desktop installation generates a public/private keypair.
 The public key automatically gets uploaded to the balloon server via the balloon HTTP API.
 Therefore a user can easily own multiple public/private keypairs.
 The private key MUST never leave the orginal system where it has been created.
 The generation for a public/private keypair only happens once for each device instance.
 The keypair is stored in the local .balloon folder instance.
 Theoretically there could be multiple keypairs for each device but only one keypair CAN exists for each instance.

+## Symetric Keys
+### User cloud
+The implementation is based on a combination of both asymetric and symetric encryption.
+Like described above there is a pub/private keypar for each device.
+But instead encrypting the content using public keys, a symetric key is genereated.
+The content itself gets encrypted using this very symetric key.
+And the file gets uploaded encrypted by a symetric key.
+The symetric key MUST be encrypted using each available public key of the user owned devices.
+A symetric key MUST only be genereated once for each user.
+The first balloon instance using encryption will create a symetric key, encrypts it with its public key and will upload the symetric key to the balloon server.
+The user symetric key CAN be cached by each client instance.
+It should only be retrieved once from the server.

+### Shares
+There will be two kinds of symetric keys.
+Each user account CAN only have one symetric key.
+Howevere, the is a seccond kind of symetric keys used for shares.
+For each share created a symetric key CAN be created.
+Like user owned symetric keys, a share symetric key gets encrypted by public keys.
+But instead using only the creaters device public keys all available public keys of each share member and its devices MUST be used to encrypt the share symetric key.
+The share symetric key MUST be created during adding a new share.
+During share creation the share owner will receive all public keys of the share members devices
+The share symetric key MUST be encrypted for each device invidually and the result of it MUST be uploaded individually.
+Meaning the encrypted symetric keys gets uploaded for each available public key.
+All symetric share keys CAN be cached by each client instance.
+It should only retrieved once from the server.

+## Connecting a new client
+During connecting a new client by a user a new pub/private keypair CAN be generated.
+If it does the public key must be uploaded as described above.
+But for decrypting the users symetric key the first client MUST be online.
+The new client will upload its new public key and MUST notify an existing device owned by the user.
+This can be done in (soft) realtime using WAMP described in RFC-2.
+The existing device can decrypt the existing users symetric key, encrypt it with the public key of the new device and upload it.
+The existing device MUST notify the new device using WAMP described in RFC-2.

-### Encryption
+## Encryption
-Only file contents get encrypted.
+Only file content gets encrypted.
 Meta data MUST NOT be encrypted.
 Meaning file name, timestamps, tags, advanced meta attributes are still clear text.
 Folders are not affected by the encryption since only file content gets encrypted.

+### User owned cloud
+A file gets encrypted

+## A word to balloon-client-web
+Theoretically it is possible to do crypto in web browsers.
+But a browser is not a safe environment and the risk is high for key hijacking through generel Web attacks using XSS, Phishing and others.

+## General user warning using encryption
+This document describes a real end-to-end encryption.
+There IS absolutely NOT any way to restore lost private keys by admins.
+Each user is responsible to do one of:

+* Connect multiple clients which actually acts as a backup since all data can be encrypted by each client.
+* Creating a recovery key and store safely somewhere safe.

+## Restrictions

+### Server apps
+All server apps which work content based are not usable for encrypted content.
+Following apps are affected and not usable or only partially usable for encrypted files:

+* Balloon.App.Preview \
+The server is not able to generate previews for encrypted files

+* Balloon.App.ClamAv \
+Encrypted files can not be scanned for any malware/viruses

+* Balloon.App.Elasticsearch \
+Fulltext search is not possible due file encryption, however it is still possible to search for meta relevant information like tags, name, author.

+* Balloon.App.Office \
+Office formats like doc, docx, xls, xlsx, ppt, pptx are not editable nor viewable.

+* Balloon.App.Convert \
+No documents can be converted anymore by the server automatically.
+This is true for any document.

+* Balloon.App.Sharelink \
+World wide accessable links theoretically still work for encrypted files, however since the content is encrypted and can only be decrypted by specific clients the contents provided by those links would be unsuable.

 ## Server

 ### Description
 The balloon server acts as key server.
-A new app called Balloon.App.PublicKey is provided for that usage.
+A new app called Balloon.App.Keys is provided for that usage.

 ### API Endpoints
 This very app provides following new API Endpoints: